 Amelia’s work has been exhibited in The Courtauld Institute East Wing Biennial, Proud and Velorose Galleries.

 Since November 2017 Amelia has been Artist in Residence for the London Borough of Brent on The South Kilburn Housing Estate.
 She is documenting the urban transformation of the area during an extensive period of regeneration through exclusive access to all the empty blocks, demolition, and construction sites.
 This combines her interests of Brutalist Architecture and Modernist Housing Estates.
-Recent work from these endeavours has been exhibited in The Royal Academy Summer Exhibition 2019.
+Recent work from these endeavours has been exhibited in The Royal Academy Summer Exhibition 2019 and The London Festival of Architecture 2020.